- Things to Do

 Regardless of where you choose to stay, you’ll find yourself on Island Time before you know it.

 While the soft sands and mellow winds of Galveston Island will have you feeling relaxed, there’s no reason you have to keep things low-key throughout your stay here.
 In fact, there’s plenty for you thrill-seekers out there.
-Take in the ultimate bird’s-eye view from thousands of feet above terra firma with Skydive Galveston, or go on an aerial tour of the island with Galveston Helicopters.
+Take in the ultimate bird’s-eye view with an aerial tour of the island with Galveston Helicopters.
 Choose several excursions, such as the seven-minute Great Value Beach Tour that gives you a picturesque overlook of the island’s beaches or the Sunset Tour, an excursion that makes for a romantic end to a day well spent.

 Heart-pounding thrill rides, an old-fashioned midway illuminated by vibrant neon lights, and the aroma of pizza, hamburgers, and funnel cakes wafting from various restaurants … all on a historic pier.
 Welcome to the Galveston Island Historic Pleasure Pier, a truly one-of-a-kind attraction set over the Gulf of Mexico's rolling waves.
 Feel a rush of adrenaline as you soar through the loops of the Iron Shark Rollercoaster and admire a view of the Seawall from 200 feet high as you swing around the Texas Star Flyer.
 When you’re not experiencing the rides or getting your fill at the pier’s eateries, shop for souvenirs at Pelican’s Bag or Bubba Gump’s retail store or satisfy your sweet tooth at Lolli & Pop’s Candy Shoppe.
 No matter what brings you here, a stop by the Galveston Island Historic Pleasure Pier is a must.